High-order fluctuations of temperature in hot QCD matter: Temperature fluctuations derivations

 Then, the $n$-th order fluctuation of temperature is obtained from the $n$-th order derivatives of $w$ w.r.t. $s$, to wit,

 with $\Delta T=T-\langle T \rangle$ and $n\geq 2$ ($n \in Z$), where $\langle \cdots \rangle$ denotes the ensemble average.
 It is convenient to adopt a dimensionless temperature fluctuation

-The cumulants $c_n$ can be expressed in terms of temperature derivatives of the pressure through fundamental thermodynamic relations.
-The first three nontrivial orders corresponding to the variance, skewness, and kurtosis of temperature fluctuations, are given by,
+Cumulants $c_n$ can be expressed in terms of the temperature derivatives of pressure through fundamental thermodynamic relations.
+The first three nontrivial orders corresponding to the variance, skewness, and kurtosis of temperature fluctuations are given by,